Vergo hero background shape 1 Vergo hero background shape 2

 • Drones – These are the male bees, and their purpose is to mate with the new queen.
 Several hundred live in each hive during the spring and summer.
 But come winter, when the hive goes into survival mode, the drones are kicked out!

-You may find honeybees in gardens and woodland areas with access to flowering plants offering a great food source.
+You may find bees in gardens and woodland areas with access to flowering plants offering a great food source.

 What do bees feed on?